dazinator/AspNetCore.LegacyAuthCookieCompat/README.md

 # AspNetCore.LegacyAuthCookieCompat
-This library provides the ability to encrypt or decrypt legacy forms authentication cookies compatible with .NET 2 & 3.5 web applications, that use SHA1 validation and AES.
+This library provides the ability to encrypt or decrypt authentication cookies, that are compatible with .NET 2 & 3.5 web applications, using SHA1 validation and AES.

 This is useful if you are hoping to, for example, integrate OWIN / AspNet Core cookies middleware, with the legacy cookie format.